pioneers/shepherd-onboarding/STUDENT_INSTRUCTIONS.md

 Once you have code that you think will work, test it by

 # Question 2: __a__
+Go to `shepherd.py` and search for a comment that says "BEGIN QUESTION 2".
+There are two of them.
+- The first one is inside `player_joined`, which is called when a new user logs in.
+Read the selected section, and feel free to poke inside the functions such as `send_current_government`, which is similar to the one you will be implementing.
+- The second is in `send_policies_enacted`, which is called to send the UI information about how many liberal and fascist policies have been enacted.
+Per the comment description, look for `POLICIES_ENACTED` in utils.py.

 # Question 3: __a__
 # Question 4: __a__